jmeistrich/jmeistrich.github.io/backpack/index.md

 *Brightly colored socks that I got at Uniqlo in Japan.
 They dry overnight.
 I usually wear flip flops so don't wear these much.*

 **1 pair of flip flops**<br>
-*Sanok ???? bought in Phuket.
+*Sanuk Beer Cozy (interesting name huh?) bought in Phuket.
 I have a broken toe so I need really nice and soft flip flops.
 These are great.
 My old pair lasted 6 years but had no traction left.*

 **1 pair of shoes**<br>
 *Bright red New Balance sneakers commemorating the Chinese Year of the Dragon, covered in dragon scales and claws, bought in Tokyo.
 They've been going strong for two years now.*